 With a retail price of only $2,299, we feel the Beargrease Carbon Deore is a very good value for any bike that comes with a full carbon frame.
 This bike weighs the least of all the models we tested and has a stiff, precise, and nimble ride quality.
 The component specification won't knock anyone's socks off, but it's functional and on par with most of the competition.
 If you want a premium carbon frame at a very competitive price, the Beargrease Deore simply can't be beat.

 Testers found little they didn't like about the Beargrease.
-This lightweight carbon framed ride was just barely edged out by the slimmest of margins by the Rocky Mountain Suzi-Q for our favorite of the fully rigid bikes in this review.
-The Beargrease is a comfortable and adept climber, a playful and relatively competent descender, and a versatile ride that can go bike packing one day and take on a snowy backyard ride the next.
+This lightweight carbon-framed ride is a comfortable and adept climber, a playful and relatively competent descender, and a versatile enough to go bike packing one day and take on a snowy backyard ride the next.
 It's also an impressive value, with a full carbon frame and a build specification similar to the other models in the test.
-Unfortunately, we can't give every bike and award because the Beargrease is certainly worthy of one, it was just bested by the competition this time around.
+This is our Top Pick for Racing.

 Other Versions and Accessories

-Salsa makes 4 version of their Beargrease Carbon fat bikes, including the Deore version reviewed here.
+Salsa makes 4 versions of their Beargrease Carbon fat bikes, including the Deore version reviewed here.

-The Beargrease Carbon XO1 Eagle ($5,599) has the same carbon frame, but with their Kingpin Deluxe fork that has a full carbon steerer and more accessory mounting options on the fork legs.
-It comes with a full SRAM XO1 Eagle drivetrain, SRAM Guide RS brakes, a carbon handlebar and seatpost, and Carbon Whisky No. 9 wheels.
-The size large is claimed to have a complete bike weight of 26 lbs 10 oz.
+The Beargrease Carbon XO1 Eagle ($4,699) has the same carbon frame, but with their Kingpin Deluxe fork that has a full carbon steerer and more accessory mounting options on the fork legs.
+It comes with a SRAM XO1 Eagle drivetrain, SRAM Guide RS brakes, a carbon handlebar, and seatpost.

 Salsa also makes two other fat bike models, the Mukluk and the Blackborow.
-The Mukluk is designed for maximum floatation and comes in three versions ranging from $3,999 to $1,899 with massive 4.8" wide tires.
+The Mukluk is designed for maximum floatation and comes in two versions ranging from $3,149 to $1,999 with massive 4.8" wide tires.
 The Blackborow is intended for fat bike touring and adventure riding and has a cargo-bike design that includes a rear rack.
-It comes in a GX Eagle version only and retails for $3,099.
+It comes in a GX Eagle version only and retails for $3,299.

 — Jeremy Benson, Pat Donahue